Business Administration (Environment) MBA

 Where can I study my course?

-- You will apply to and be enrolled by Perth College UHI, who will deliver the course in conjunction with Inverness College UHI, Moray College UHI and North Highland College UHI.
+- This course is fully online.
+You will apply to and be enrolled by UHI Perth, who will deliver the course in conjunction with UHI Inverness, UHI Moray and UHI North, West and Hebrides

 The following fees apply to this taught postgraduate course:

 |MBA 180 credits||2022-23||2023-24|